cloudogu/gitops-playground/docs/Applications.md

 The playground comes with example applications that provide a turnkey solution for GitOps-Pipelines
 from a developer's point of view.

-These can be enabled using `--content-examples`.
+These can be used with the profile "content-examples"
 They require a registry, so locally use `--registry` or pass in an existing instance using `registry-url`.
 The examples very much rely on jenkins.
 So it is recommended to enable it using `--jenkins` or pass in an existing instance using `--jenkins-url`.